Or, why does it cost so much to extend the lease on an ‘affordable’ shared ownership flat?

 - One housing association, MTVH, instructed valuers not to take advantage of Zucconi in at least one case to ensure fairness and parity with shared owners who extended prior to Zucconi.
 But this example appears to be far from the norm.

-Is it reasonable for housing associations to charge a premium at all for lease extension on a shared ownership flat?
+Is it reasonable for housing associations to charge a premium for lease extension on a shared ownership flat?

 - There is a strong moral argument that housing associations shouldn’t charge any premium at all for lease extensions on flats.
 Firstly, because of the lack of relevant information about short leases and lease extension at point of sale.
 And, secondly, because shared owners purchasing houses obtain the freehold without any premium whatsoever when (if) they staircase to 100%; something which is enshrined in law.